csmerrell/eligibility-browser/README.md

 The root [EligibilityDashboard.vue](src/views/eligibility/EligibilityDashboard.vue) component uses vue3's built-in `teleport` component to send the left and right panels into lower-level panels controlled by a separate component called [FlexHud](#flexhud), which exposes hooks to control collapse/expand events for each panel.

 [People](src/views/eligibility/components/people/), [History](src/views/eligibility/components/history/), and [Claims](src/views/eligibility/components/claims/) are pretty straightforward single page application component trees.

-You'll see lots of components create a `store` object using an imported `useEligibilityStore` method.
-This method returns a singleton state management object, which lets components in different parts of the component tree communicate without having to ferry data up and down the tree.
+They use a shared `pinia` store to communicate app-level state changes, called with `useEligibilityStore`.

 ### Canvas Timeline
 The most complex component in the tree (by a wide margin) is the [Timeline](src/views/eligibility/components/history/Timeline.vue).
 It honestly needs to be cleaned up to meet my standards.
 There are definitely aspects of it that are rushed.

-This particular graph is _highly_ custom, so I opted for generating it with the native HTML `canvas` tool. d3 was an option, but it has some drawbacks:
+This particular graph is _highly_ custom, so I opted for generating it with an HTML `canvas`. d3 was an option, but I didn't use it for the following reasons:
-- Adds overhead to the SPA's filesize (though this is typically reduced by importing it from a source that will be cached)
+- Adds overhead to the SPA's filesize (typically not a concern if hosted elsewhere.
+Repeat users will have it cached.
+My site guests aren't typically repeat visitors.)
 - d3 is historically geared toward SVG, which isn't as well optimized as canvas.
-  - d3 AND canvas is an option, granted.
+  - d3 AND canvas is an option, but I haven't explored it yet.
 - I'm not sure that d3 would have actually reduced any complexity in this particular graph.

-The historical strength of d3 is that it exposes hooks to the developer that update you when data changes.
-These can be useful, but Vue's data reactivity actually let me drive the animations in the opposite direction:
+The most interesting tradeoff (imo) is the different state flows you can achieve between d3 + vue, compared to plain vue.
+- d3 + vue:

-- d3 => Plug data into d3 tools => d3 emits events => vue listens to those events to update its data state.
+  1. Plug data into d3 tools.
+  2. d3 emits events as graphs animate.
+  3. Vue listens to those events to update its data state.
+- vue + plain canvas:
+  1. Vue controls state mutation.
-- vue => makes its own data state mutations => maps those to canvas animation frames.
+  2. Vue maps those to canvas animation frames.

-TL;DR - Long term, if we're doing tons of highly customized graphs, training up team members in d3 is definitely a priority.
-For one-off graphs, it's a heavy import with a big learning curve that, depending on the graph, may not actually simplify anything.

 ### FlexHud
 The [FlexHud](src/components/flexHud/FlexHud.vue) component is something I designed myself a couple years ago.
-I originally wrote it in vue 2 at work.
-I had a half-implemented vue 3 version of it that I tried to rapidly finish while working on this.
-It's still got some issues, but for this scope it works.
+I originally wrote it in vue 2.
+A side project to finish a generic, portable version in vue 3 is in progress.

+This uses a fork of that in-progress flex-hud 3 version of it that I rapidly tidied up to finish this demo.
-I'm working on making it fully portable as an open source tool.

-It:
+FlexHud features:
 - Eliminates the need to carry header or side-panel positioning offsets anywhere else in your code.
 - Encapsulates HUD animations and exposes hooks to control expand/collapse states.
-- (Still a WIP in this vue3 version) is easy to convert into mobile-first or responsive designs.
+- (Still a WIP) Is easy to convert into mobile-first or responsive designs.

 ## Notes on Scaling
-Several things would need attention to scale this up:
+An application like this would typically scale into the multiple 1,000s of claimants/claims.
+Several things would need attention to scale it:

 ### # of Claims
 To handle more claims, the main strategies would be: